Azure/portaldocs/portal-sdk/generated/top-extensions-hosting-service-ev2.md

 <a name="ev2-integration-with-hosting-service"></a>
 ## Ev2 Integration with hosting service

+**NOTE**: The hosting service docs are being migrated to https://eng.ms/docs/products/azure-portal-framework-ibizafx/.

 **NOTE**: This section of the document assumes that the reader has reviewed the hosting service document located at [top-extensions-hosting-service.md](top-extensions-hosting-service.md).

 **NOTE**: This section is only relevant to extension developers who are using OneBranch VSRM and Ev2 for deployment, or who plan to migrate to OneBranch VSRM and Ev2 for deployment.